tmidi/tmidi.github.io/content/post/cd-up-faster-with-backup-command.md

 I used `-EOF` to allow indentation, this work better with tabs than with spaces.

-## The backup function
+## The back up function
-Now that our help function is out of the way we can start building out backup function. we know the function will take one argument, and this argument must be an integer:
+Now that our help function is out of the way we can start building the backup function. we know the function will take one argument, and this argument must be an integer:

     function bu () {
         FUNCTIONARG=$1